 Most commentators recommend a minimum weight of four pounds for a healthy adult Yorkshire terrier.
-A dog of this weight can have strong bones, breed and whelp like any of its bigger cousins.
-Tiny dogs have fragile bones, more hip dysplasia and other structural diseases, and are more at risk for cesarean sections and death from anesthesia.
-Litter sizes of dogs under four pounds average two puppies.
-These small puppies have a high risk of not surviving to weaning.
+A dog of this weight can have strong bones, breed, and whelp like any of its bigger cousins.
+Tiny dogs have fragile bones, more hip dysplasia, and other structural diseases, and are more at risk for cesarean sections and death from anesthesia.
+Litter sizes of dogs under four pounds average of two puppies.
+These small puppies have a high risk of not surviving to reach the weaning stage.
 Tiny Yorkie puppies are at extremely high risk of death from hypoglycemia.

 Yorkie Hybrids and Crossbreeds

 The Yorkshire terrier has been the basis of other types of dogs that became breeds in their own right.
 For example, at the turn of the 20th century, the Yorkshire terrier was outcrossed and bred with the Australian Silky terrier.
 Australian breeders touted a new breed of dog, but it took five decades before the Australian Silky terrier was finally recognized by the AKC as its own breed in 1959.